|►||Academic Services Home|

 Students have the option of choosing a thesis or non-thesis degree.
 For the thesis option, the student will submit a thesis to a committee of two including the MA advisor.
 The student and the committee will agree on the content, methods, and length of the thesis.

 You may choose not to write an MA thesis, in which case two seminar papers, a documentary film or other original artistic creation, or an original theater production will be required.
-This requirement must be designed in consultation with and agreed upon by the MA advisor and approved by a committee of three including the MA advisor.
+This requirement must be designed in consultation with and agreed upon by the MA advisor and approved by a committee of two including the MA advisor.

 The Language Requirement:

 Language study is an essential part of the program.
 While you are only required to complete through the third-year of a Southeast Asian language, you are urged to take instruction beyond this level if your schedule permits.
 Should you find that you are having academic trouble with language study, consult with the GPC immediately.

 JSIS A 510 is taught in alternate years with the HSTAS/JSIS series and which you take first will depend on the year that you enter the program.
 These required courses contribute 15 credits of your required graduate work.

 To complete this portion of the program, you must take 21 credit points of courses from at least two departments.
 You can select from courses at the 400, 500 and 600 level, but at least 8 of the optional credits must be at the 500 level.